 This is our guide to planning a Zion National Park visit.
 Below you’ll find tips for navigating the park experience, great ways to help kids (and adults) learn with National Park programs, and tips for transportation all around.
 If you have questions we don’t answer, leave us a comment or send us a note!

 Note: this is just the first of our four part series on visiting Zion National Park.
 We’ll update and add links as the next sections are completed.
-Feel free to review our Travel Journal for additional information regarding lodging and hikes in Zion.
+Feel free to review our Travel Journal or Lodging and Dining posts for additional information regarding staying at and hiking in Zion.

 What you'll find...

 - Visiting Zion National Park: planning the experience

 - Being prepared for Zion